jesshmusic/grafana-example-api/README.md

 * **GraphQL API** for products (query all, query by ID)
 * Built with Apollo Server
-* Sample product data in memory
+* Sample product data in memory, including:
+   * 30-day `historicalPrices` field on each product for realistic time series testing
 * Ready to use with Apollo Studio, GraphQL Playground, or similar tools

+## Data Structure

+Each product includes standard metadata (id, title, brand, price, etc.) and a `historicalPrices` field containing 30 daily `{ date, price }` points with randomized variations.

 ## Getting Started